Maximization of Non-Concave Utility Functions in Discrete-Time Financial Market Models

-We are now able to perform a dynamic programming argument.
-We need to establish that some crucial properties of $U$ are true for $U_t$ as well, i.e. they are preserved by dynamic programming.
+To perform a dynamic programming procedure, we need to establish that some crucial properties of $U$ are true for $U_t$ as well, i.e. they are preserved by dynamic programming.
 In particular the ``asymptotic elasticity''-type conditions \eqref{egyedik} and \eqref{kettedik}, see below. \begin{proposition} Assume that $U$ satisfies Assumption \ref{ae}.
-Then there is a constant $C>0$ such that for all $x \in \mathbb{R}$ and $\lambda\geq 1$,
+Then there is a constant $C\geq 0$ such that for all $x \in \mathbb{R}$ and $\lambda\geq 1$,

-\end{proposition} \begin{proof} Let $C:=\max(U(\overline{x}),-U(-\underline{x}))+c\geq 0$.
+\end{proposition} \begin{proof} Let $C:=\max(U(\overline{x}),-U(-\underline{x}))+c$.
 Obviously, \eqref{egyedik} holds true for $x\geq \overline{x}$ by \eqref{ae+}.
 For $0\leq x\leq \overline{x}$, as $U$ is nondecreasing, we get

 from \eqref{ae+} and \eqref{egyedik} holds true.
 Now, for $-\underline{x} <x\leq0$,

 and \eqref{egyedik} holds true since $C \geq -U(-\underline{x})$ and $U(\lambda x) \leq 0$.